-TONGARIRO NATIONAL PARK, NEW ZEALAND — Today, we hiked the Tongariro Alpine Crossing in this national park, which featured prominently as Mordor in the Lord of the Rings movies.
+TONGARIRO NATIONAL PARK, NEW ZEALAND — Today, we hiked the Tongariro Alpine Crossing in this national park, which stood in for Mordor in the “Lord of the Rings” movies.

 After more than a week in New Zealand, and plenty of hiking on shorter trails, it was time for our first New Zealand Great Walk.
-This track, a 19.5 km walk up the side of a dormant volcano climbs more than 700m from the start to the top, with the total elevation change being greater because of the ups and downs from crawling out of the craters.
+This track, a 19.5 km walk up the side of a dormant volcano, climbs more than 700m from the start to the top, with the total elevation change being greater because of the ups and downs from crawling out of the craters.

-Initially, there were some wildflowers and we saw a beautiful spiderweb covered in mist droplets, but the trail soon traversed only rocks.
+Initially, there were some wildflowers, and we saw a beautiful spiderweb covered in mist droplets, but the trail soon traversed only rocks.
 Once we passed the Soda Springs, there was a sign warning of alpine dangers and urging people who do not feel prepared to turn around, a warning we later found out some hikers should have heeded.
-The trail climbed very steeply, mostly on wooden steps and mats filled with gravel which I assume were put there to stop erosion.
+The trail climbed very steeply, mostly on wooden steps and mats filled with gravel to stop erosion.

-At the saddle before heading into the first crater, there was a spur trail to climb to the top of the volcano, a 3-hour roundtrip hike on which we passed because we didn’t expect any views due to the clouds.
+At the saddle before heading into the first crater, there was a spur trail to climb to the top of the volcano, a 3-hour round-trip hike on which we passed, because we didn’t expect any views due to the clouds.

 Once we reached the South Crater, the sun made an attempt to break up the clouds, with only modest success.
 It was a bit of a cat-and-mouse game to take pictures, because one had to be fast to get anything but white.

 It wasn’t until we hiked up another couple hundred meters to the Red Crater that we saw that the clouds were hanging on the mountain and that the other side was clear with blue skies.
 At last!

-Our downhill hike now consisted of a lot of loose sand and gravel on a roughly 2-3m wide ledge — That sign at the beginning about alpine hiking was not exaggerating.
-I had a blast running and slipping, almost skiing down that loose surface, but both Beth and I noticed a girl in a brand-new, red down jacket, who was very unsure of her footing.
-She probed every step to see if she was on firm ground, which was a useless endeavor on this surface, and it took her a really long time to descend from the pass.
-I’m not sure she enjoyed the experience.
+Our downhill hike now consisted of a lot of loose sand and gravel on a roughly 3-meter- wide ledge — that sign at the beginning about alpine hiking was not exaggerating.
+Torsten had a blast running and slipping, almost skiing down that loose surface, but we noticed a young Asian woman who was very unsure of her footing.
+She probed every step to see if she was on firm ground, a useless endeavor on that surface, and it took her ages to descend from the pass.
+We don’t think she enjoyed the experience.